-The European Union and its Member States have a strong preference for a global approach to reducing GHG emissions from international shipping led by the International Maritime Organization (IMO).
-This should include the use of global market-based measures (MBMs).
+The EU and its Member States have a strong preference for a global approach led by the International Maritime Organization (IMO) as this will be most effective.

-However, the international discussions have yet to bring agreement on global MBMs or other instruments that would cut GHG emissions from the international maritime transport sector as a whole, including existing ships.
+However, international discussions have yet to bring agreement on global market-based measures or other instruments that would cut emissions from the sector as a whole, including existing ships.

-The Commission's 2011 White Paper on transport suggests that the EU's CO2 emissions from maritime transport should be cut by at least 40% of 2005 levels by 2050, and if feasible by 50%.
-However, international shipping is not covered by the EU's current emissions reduction target.
+The Commission's 2011 White Paper on transport suggests that the EU's CO2 emissions from maritime transport should be cut by at least 40% from 2005 levels by 2050, and if feasible by 50%.
+However, international shipping is not covered by the EU's current emissions reduction targets.

-In June 2013 the European Commission set out a strategy for progressively integrating maritime emissions into the EU's policy for reducing its domestic greenhouse gas emissions.
+In June 2013, the Commission set out a strategy for progressively integrating maritime emissions into the EU's policy for reducing its domestic greenhouse gas emissions.